 Please see COVID-19 Restrictions on U.S. Visas and Entry.

 Yes.
 We are available for phone or video advising.
 Please read through the answers posted here; you will hopefully find answers to most of your questions.
 If you have other questions, please feel free to email firstname.lastname@example.org to schedule an appointment with an OISS staff member.

 Students who continue to make normal progress in their course of study remain eligible for readmission into the United States.
 However, because of the changing array of travel restrictions, students should refer to their local embassy’s website for any updates about visa issuance.
 Also, the Department of Homeland Security and the Centers for Disease Control and Prevention websites provide updated information about current travel restrictions to the United States.

 Dependent on Soka’s return to normal operations and any continuing travel restrictions, students should seek to return to the United States within 30 days of the next available session start date.
 The Student and Exchange Visitor Program also anticipates providing additional guidance after the COVID-19 emergency ends regarding a school’s return to normal operations.

 No. Your visa will not be cancelled by the US government unless there has been a violation of status.
 The current COVID-19 outbreak does not affect the validity of your visa—regardless of whether you’ve remained in the US or returned to your home country.

-DHS is evaluating this issue but has not yet determined whether to implement a specific exemption for exceeding the regulatory limits for unemployment of 90 days.
+DHS has not implemented a specific exemption for exceeding the regulatory limits for the 90 days of unemployment rule.